 What’s the problem?

-The most recent State of Nature report revealed that more than 10 per cent of the UK’s wildlife is threatened with extinction.
+The 2016 State of Nature report revealed that more than 10 per cent of the UK’s wildlife is threatened with extinction.
 In the foreword, Sir David Attenborough said:

 The natural world is in serious trouble and it needs our help as never before.
 We continue to lose the precious wildlife that enriches our lives and is essential to the health and well-being of those who live in the UK.

 The good news is that we can all do something to help.
 There are more than a million acres of private gardens in Britain.
 Even the smallest outside space or window box can be made into a nature reserve – a sanctuary where plants and animals can find a suitable home.
 A few containers, hanging baskets or pots can make a huge difference.